Medium

 • Township Road and Bridge Fund

 These, and other, funds hold the moneys from certain revenue streams until the distributions are made to the appropriate political subdivisions.
-In the case of monthly distributions such as the Highway Tax Distribution, Oil and Gas Gross Production, and Coal Severance taxes these funds only maintain a balance for a couple of weeks.
-Other distributions, such as State Aid or Township Road and Bridge, are paid out on a quarterly basis, and a few such as the Senior Mill Levy and Homestead Property Tax Credit are paid out on an annual basis.
+In the case of monthly distributions such as the Highway Tax Distribution, Oil and Gas Gross Production, State Aid and Coal Severance taxes these funds only maintain a balance for a couple of weeks.
+Other distributions, such as Township Road and Bridge, are paid out on a quarterly basis, and a few such as the Senior Mill Levy and Homestead Property Tax Credit are paid out on an annual basis.
 In these cases, the fund may carry a balance for a longer time period.

 To see all of the tax distributions performed by the Office of State Treasurer and search for distributions made to your county, city, school or township visit the State Revenue Distribution page of our website.

-Through February 2024, deposits to the fund are $7,500,000.
+Through October 2024, deposits to the fund are $11,016,717.

 The Outdoor Heritage Fund was created during the 2013 legislative session.
 Its purpose is to provide grants to state agencies, tribal governments, political subdivisions, and nonprofit organizations to: